 - To prepare and provide information for the council, make policy recommendations based on the information, and implement adopted policies - 2.
 To be a liaison between the council and staff - 3.
-To provide leadership and foster a positive work environment for the city's employees - 4.
-To develop and administer the city's annual budget - 5.
-To recommend the appointment and terminate (when necessary) of city employees - 6.
-Mediates and resolves conflicts, negotiator, timer, educator, evaluator and cutter
+To provide leadership and foster a positive work environment for the City's employees - 4.
+To develop and administer the City's annual budget - 5.
+To recommend the appointment of and terminate (when necessary) City employees - 6.
+Mediates and resolves conflicts, negotiator, timer, educator, evaluator, and cutter

-ROLES AND RESPONSIBILITIES OF DEPARTMENT DIRECTORS
+ROLES AND RESPONSIBILITIES OF DEPARTMENT HEADS

 - 1. To provide leadership and goals for their departments - 2.
-To manage the day-to-day quality operations of their departments - Analyses issues, evaluate services, and develop professional recommendations as experts - 4.
+To manage the day-to-day quality operations of their departments - Analyze issues, evaluate services, and develop professional recommendations as experts - 4.
 To prepare and administer the department's annual budget - 5.
-To communicate and cooperate with other entities in the city - 6.
-To keep the city administrator/manager and department staff informed - 7.
+To communicate and cooperate with other entities in the City - 6.
+To keep the City manager and department staff informed - 7.
 To provide training and development opportunities for department employees - 8.
-To recommend new hires to the city administrator/manager - 9.
+To recommend new hires to the City manager - 9.
 Researchers, planners, preparers, cutters, shock absorbers